nporteschaikin/peak/README.md

 My answer is **peak**, a development framework for Tumblr themes.

 - natively supports [sneak](http://www.github.com/nporteschaikin/sneak), my [jade](http://www.github.com/visionmedia/jade)-inspired template language which includes support for tumblr blocks and tags.
-- watches and compiles themes in sneak or vanilla HTML -- seamlessly!
+- watches and compiles themes in sneak or vanilla HTML seamlessly!
-- server outputs your theme, compiled with your tumblr -- or any tumblr, for that matter.
+- server outputs your theme, compiled with your tumblr (or any tumblr, for that matter).

 ### Installation